 Cognitive – Behavioural Therapy (CBT) is a psycho-social intervention that is the most widely used evidence-based practice for improving mental health.
 Guided by empirical research, CBT focuses on the development of personal coping strategies that target solving current problems and changing unhelpful patterns in cognitions (e.g. thoughts, beliefs, and attitudes), behaviours, and emotional regulation.It was originally designed to treat depression, and is now used for a number of mental health conditions, for example anxiety.

-Somatic therapy / body work;
+Introduction to Somatic therapy / body work;

 Somatic therapy is a holistic therapy that studies the relationship between the mind and body in regard to psychological past.
 Somatic psychotherapy is one of the best ways to help patients suffering from psychological traumas cope, recover and live a normal life.